Patient With The Outcome, Urgent With The Process

 Good habits, practiced consistently, create each piece of a great life.

-Instead, they’re really hard to see at first.
-Good habits often feel like they’re taking up your time and creating pointless pain because there’s no immediate gratification for them.
+Good habits often feel like they’re taking up your time and creating pointless pain, because you don't get immediate gratification.

 Reading books.
 Practicing meditation.
 Eating well.